foundersandcoders/old-coursebook/patterns/week4/README.md

 * [ ] What application areas is it suitable for?
 * [ ] Who else is using it and what are they using it for?

+* [ ] How do you install the database?
+* [ ] How do you access the database from the command line?
 * [ ] Which npm module should you use for this database?
 * [ ] How do you host the database on heroku?

+## Your task: Write a README summarising your research on these questions.

+## Stretch goal: present a working demo showing how to add to the database from an HTML form.